nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The format accepted by the `salary` command is `salary ORDER` where `ORDER` have to be either `asc` or `desc`.

-When `salary ORDER` is inputted, the UI calls the `LogicManager` which then calls the `AddressBookParser` to parse the input.
+When `salary ORDER` is inputted, the UI calls the `LogicManager` which then calls the `RoleBookParser` to parse the input.
 This then creates an instance of the `SalaryCommandParser` to parse the `ORDER` of `parseOrder`from `ParserUtil`.
 If any of the inputs formats are invalid, a `ParseException` will be thrown.